thomassuedbroecker/-iascable-vpc-openshift-argocd/README.md

 4. Use `IasCable` to create the scaffolding for a `IasCable` project
 5. Use a tools container to execute the Terraform modules in the scaffolding project outline of the `IasCable` project
   > Note: Depending on the container runtime you are going to use on your computer, you maybe have to copy the `IasCable` project inside the running container, because of access right restrictions to access mapped local volumes to the running containers.
 That is reason why I wrote some helper scripts to simplify the copy and deletion of the resource mapped to a local volume in the current [GitHub project](https://github.com/thomassuedbroecker/iascable-vpc-openshift-argocd/tree/main/example).
-6. Apply the Terraform modules to create environment in IBM Cloud and backup the [Terraform state](https://www.terraform.io/language/state) informatino
+6. Apply the Terraform modules to create the environment in IBM Cloud and backup the [Terraform state](https://www.terraform.io/language/state) to the local computer.
-7. Destroy the environment on IBM Cloud
+7. Destroy the environment on IBM Cloud.
+8. Summary

 ## 1. Define a target outline of the architecture

-This is our simplified target architecture for our objective to create an customized initial setup in an IBM Cloud environment for GitOps.
+This is our simplified target architecture for our objective to create a customized setup in an IBM Cloud environment for GitOps.

 * Configuration of `GitOps` in `Red Hat OpenShift`

   We will use two operators:
   * [Red at OpenShift GitOps operator](https://github.com/redhat-developer/gitops-operator)

-    * We will create one [ArgoCD instance](https://argo-cd.readthedocs.io/en/stable/) with the [Red at OpenShift GitOps operator](https://github.com/redhat-developer/gitops-operator) operator, that [ArgoCD instance](https://argo-cd.readthedocs.io/en/stable/) will bin initial configured by an newly created GitHub project configure by a [Cloud Native Toolkit template](https://github.com/cloud-native-toolkit/terraform-tools-gitops/tree/main/template) for GitOps repositories.
+    * We will create one [ArgoCD instance](https://argo-cd.readthedocs.io/en/stable/) with the [Red at OpenShift GitOps operator](https://github.com/redhat-developer/gitops-operator) operator, that [ArgoCD instance](https://argo-cd.readthedocs.io/en/stable/) will bin initial configured by a newly created GitHub project configure by a [Cloud Native Toolkit template](https://github.com/cloud-native-toolkit/terraform-tools-gitops/tree/main/template) for GitOps repositories.

   * [Red at OpenShift Pipelines operator](https://catalog.redhat.com/software/operators/detail/5ec54a4628834587a6b85ca5).